bcmi/Object-Shadow-Generation-Dataset-DESOBAv2/README.md

+**Our model has been integrated into our image composition toolbox libcom https://github.com/bcmi/libcom.
+Welcome to visit and try ＼(^▽^)／**

 # Real-world Shadow Generation Dataset DESOBAv2

 **DESOBAv2** is a large-scale real-world shadow generation dataset containing object-shadow pairs like [**DESOBA**](https://github.com/bcmi/Object-Shadow-Generation-Dataset-DESOBA) dataset with 28,573 foreground objects, which is useful for supervised shadow generation methods.